dmachard/dmachard.github.io/content/posts/0035-dnscollector-grafana-prometheus.md

 pin: true
 ---

-# Insights into your network's DNS activity with DNS-collector
+# Insights into your DNS traffic with DNS-collector

 ## What is DNS-collector?